Austin Hedges: San Diego Padres

 In 2018, Hedges again began the season as the Padres regular catcher, backed up by A. J. Ellis.
 He was placed on the disabled list on May 1 with right elbow tendinitis and had his initial rehab assignment cut short by lingering soreness.
 He returned to action with the Padres on June 24 and remained as the primary catcher for the rest of the season, splitting time in September with call-up Francisco Mejía.
 Hedges had a strong July and August and finished the season hitting .231/.282/.429 with 14 home runs in 303 at-bats.
 Behind the plate he finished fifth best among all catchers in adjusted fielding runs (11.8) according to Baseball Prospectus, despite catching only 95 games on the season.

 Hedges entered the 2019 season as the Padres primary catcher, but his bat slumped early and he lost time to Mejía when Mejía returned from an injury in late June.
 Hedges started 49 of the Padres first 73 games, and then 44 games over the rest of the season.
 He had a batting line of .176/.252/.311 with 11 home runs in 312 at-bats for the year.
 Hedges' defense remained strong, as he threw out 33% of base stealers and was worth 28.2 fielding runs above average according to Baseball Prospectus.
 Hedges was also an elite pitch framer in 2019, ranking at the top of the MLB Statcast leaderboard for the year with 20 runs created with extra strike calls.

 Cleveland Indians / Guardians

 On August 31, 2020, the Padres traded Hedges, along with Josh Naylor, Cal Quantrill, and minor league players Gabriel Arias, Owen Miller, and Joey Cantillo, to the Cleveland Indians in exchange for Mike Clevinger, Greg Allen, and Matt Waldron.
 Overall with Cleveland in 2020, Hedges batted .083 with no home runs and 0 RBIs in 6 games.

 Hedges became a free agent following the 2022 season.

 Pittsburgh Pirates

-Hedges signed a one-year deal with the Pittsburgh Pirates on December 20, 2022.
+Hedges signed a one-year deal worth $5 million with the Pittsburgh Pirates on December 20, 2022.

+Texas Rangers

+On August 1, 2023, Hedges was traded to the Texas Rangers in exchange for international bonus pool money.
+Hedges did not appear in the postseason until Game 1 of the 2023 World Series, in which he struck out against Paul Sewald in his only at-bat to send the game into extra innings.
+The Rangers eventually won the game and went on to win the World Series in five games.

+Cleveland Guardians (second stint)

+On December 15, 2023, Hedges signed a one–year contract with the Cleveland Guardians.

+Hedges became a free agent following the 2024 season.
+On November 6, 2024, Hedges re-signed with the Guardians on a one–year major league contract.

+On October 15, 2025, Hedges signed another one–year contract with Cleveland.

 Personal life

-Hedges and his wife, Maggie, were married in 2019 and reside in San Diego during the offseason.
+Hedges and his ex-wife, Maggie, were married in 2019 and divorced in 2023.
+He resides in San Diego during the offseason.